 - Create powerful subject lines

-- Greet the customer by name
+- Greet your customer or prospect by name

-- Include relevant and appealing offers
+- Include customized, relevant content